 In the past, the only options available for people with missing teeth were dentures and dental bridges.
 However, these days, dental implants are one of the preferred tooth replacement options.
 Dental implants are a restorative dentistry procedure.
-At Kevin Kay DDS Family & Cosmetic Dentistry, we recommend dental implants for partially or completely edentulous people as these restorations are associated with substantial oral health benefits.
+At Kevin Kay DDS Comprehensive Family Dentistry, we recommend dental implants for partially or completely edentulous people as these restorations are associated with substantial oral health benefits.

 How Dental Implants Work

 Dental implants are titanium screw-shaped prostheses that replace your tooth root.
 These implants provide a solid and stable basis for replacement teeth.

 At Kevin Kay DDS Comprehensive Family Dentistry, Dr. Kevin Kay developed a personalized implant placement plan for you.
 Under local anesthesia, a small hole is drilled into the socket of a missing tooth, and an implant is placed into your jawbone.
 As the bone heals, it fuses around the implant and cements it securely to the jaw.
 This process is called osseointegration and can take 6 to 12 weeks, depending on the density of your jawbone.

 Once the implant is fused to your bone, a small rod called an abutment is attached to the implant.
 The top of the abutment is used to hold the artificial tooth or the crown.
 This will restore the function and form of your tooth.

 The American Dental Associations accepts two types of dental implant techniques: